Operation Avalanche (child pornography investigation): Landslide investigation

 An adult classified section of the Landslide website allegedly included postings offering to trade Landslide-owned Keyz passwords, and illegal child pornography sites were found to be using the Keyz payment system.
 The U.S. Postal Inspection Service (USPIS) and Dallas police presented their findings to Terri Moore, an Assistant District Attorney in the Dallas/Fort Worth area, and received warrants to search the Landslide business offices and the Reedy home.
-In August 1999 45 to 50 law enforcement officials from a number of agencies conducted a raid on the Landslide business offices in Fort Worth.
+In August 1999, 45 to 50 law enforcement officials from a number of agencies conducted a raid on the Landslide business offices in Fort Worth.

-The raid of the Reedys' Fort Worth residence resulted in confiscation of a home computer, on which computer expert Dane Heiskel uncovered business emails confirming his knowledge of customers using Reedy's payment system to access child pornography.
+The raid of the Reedys' Fort Worth residence resulted in the confiscation of a home computer, on which computer expert Dane Heiskel uncovered business emails confirming his knowledge of customers using Reedy's payment system to access child pornography.
 Sexually explicit images of children were also found on this computer.

-Police seized the assets and records of Landslide and arrested Thomas and Janice Reedy.
+Police seized the assets and records of Landslide and arrested Thomas and Janice Reedy (see United States v.
+Reedy - 4:00-cr-00054).
 Prosecutors offered Thomas a 20-year prison term and Janice a five-year term if they would plead guilty, but the Reedys refused the plea deal, believing they could not be held legally responsible for the content of third-party websites.
-Reedy maintained that he had attempted to run a legitimate business, writing software to reduce fraud, reporting illegal sites to the FBI and cooperating with the ensuing investigations.
+Reedy maintained that he had attempted to run a legitimate business by writing software to reduce fraud, reporting illegal sites to the Federal Bureau of Investigation (FBI), and cooperating with the ensuing investigations.
 According to Reedy, he was told by Special Agent Frank Super to leave the sites in his index for later investigation.

-In January 2000 Thomas Reedy was convicted of trafficking in child pornography through testimony from witnesses including Sharon Girling, a UK police officer at SOCA/NCS.
+In January 2000, Thomas Reedy was convicted of trafficking in child pornography through testimony from witnesses, including Sharon Girling, a UK police officer at SOCA/NCS.
 Based on a prior police investigation in the UK, Girling identified victims in the pictures from a website that used the Landslide payment system.
 Thomas Reedy was sentenced to 1,335 years in prison, a sentence that was reduced to 180 years on appeal.